Zeichen32/PiwikCustomOptOut/README.md

 ## Usage

-1) Click on the "Settings" link located in the top menue on the right
+1) Click on the "Settings" link located in the top menu on the right

 2) Click on the "Custom Opt-Out" tab located in the "Settings" section of the sidebar on the left

-3) Enter your custom CSS code into the textarea input field called "Custom Css" e.g.
+3) Enter your customized CSS code into the textarea input field called "Custom Css" e.g.
 ```css
   body {
     font-family: Arial, Verdana, sans-serif;